Do you know how Reviews & Ratings affect your ASO (App Store Optimization)? The majority of Indie Developers don’t.

 Those ASO reviews will bring you valuable feedback to improve your game.
 So analyze them to get higher conversion rates, improve your retention metrics, and boost your paid & organic growth.

 Some ASO Tools can even tell you the “Sentiment” of your App Reviews, making it easy to identify positive and negative keywords.
-Then, track those keywords to understand in which direction your app or game is moving towards.
+Then, track those keywords to understand in which direction your app or game is moving.

 6. Upvote & Comment on your users’ Positive Reviews